panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 Variables are everywhere.
 You declare them, assign, read them at nearly every statement of your application.

-That's why having a good discipline and best practices when working with variables is important for readability.
+That's why having the good discipline and best practices when working with variables is important for readability.

-The first good practices when working with variables in JavaScript is to use `const`, and otherwise use `let`.
+The first good practice when working with variables in JavaScript is to use `const` and otherwise use `let`.

-A good way to increase the readability of functions and variables is to try to keep the variable's scope as small as possible, as well keep the variable as close as possible to the usage place.
+A good way to increase the readability of functions and variables is to try to keep the variable's scope as small as possible, as well as keep the variable as close as possible to the usage place.

 You can't underestimate the importance of good naming.
-Always folow the rule: *the variable name should clearly, without ambiguity indicate what data holds the variable*.
-Don't be afraid to use longer variable names: favor clariy over brevity.
+Always follow the rule: *the variable name should clearly, without ambiguity indicate what data holds the variable*.
+Don't be afraid to use longer variable names: favor clarity over brevity.

 Finally, instead of flooding your code with comments, a better strategy is to use the self-documenting code.
-In places of high complexity I prefer to introduce explanatory variables.
+In places of high complexity, I prefer to introduce explanatory variables.

 *What other best practices to write quality variables do you know?*